 wait-once loaded--swings above never stop

-SPEAKING OF MOE NORMAN, when I was 18, he came by my swing coach John Redman's range in Titusville, Fla., to hit balls.
+Speaking of the famed Canadian Professional MOE NORMAN, "when I was 18, he came by my swing coach John Redman's range in Titusville, Fla., to hit balls.
 This was in 1978, and Moe's ball-striking was every bit what you've heard.
 One beautiful shot after another, and he'd talk while he hit, saying things like, "I swing through the course; everyone else swings around it."
 Years later, when I made it to the tour, Moe went on record saying I had the best swing out there, because like him I swung "through the course" without a lot of arm rotation.
 Moe hung around Florida a lot, and in 1996, when I was trying to get my game back, my brother Joe ran into him at Bay Hill and asked: "So, you still think Paul has the best swing in golf?"
 Moe answered, "No, no, he's finished.
 I like John Cook now.
 Paul Azinger ... no good, no good."
 My brother found the bluntness of it hilarious.
 He couldn't wait to pass it along.
-I laughed, too.
+I laughed, too".